 Shown: Solebury hit the slopes of Okemo Mountain Resort in February 2016.

 During mid-winter break, from February 3-6, 2017, Solebury School returned to Okemo Mountain Resort for an extended ski trip, a great opportunity to embrace winter with other Solebury skiiers and snowboarders!

 March 2017 Spring Break Trip

-From March 6th to 9th, 2017, Solebury School is offering a winter sports adventure to the Adirondack Mountains in New York State that will include hiking, snowshoeing, ice climbing and more.
-We will stay at a private lodge, Adirondack Rock and River, in Keene, NY, that's equipped with an indoor climbing wall (the back of the chimney!).
-The cost is $550; a $250 deposit is due by December 12th, along with this form and our Release and Waiver of Liability Form.
+From March 6th to 9th, 2017, Solebury School students participated in a fun winter sports adventure to the Adirondack Mountains of New York State that included hiking, ice climbing and more.
+We stayed at a private lodge, Adirondack Rock and River, in Keene, NY, that was equipped with an indoor climbing wall (the back of the chimney!).
 See our Adirondack Trip Flyer for more details.
-Rates and more details coming soon.
-If you are interested, please contact Jared Levy, Director of Outdoor Education, at email@example.com.

 There’s no feeling quite like reaching the summit.
 Students of all abilities are welcome to join this after-school activity – no previous rock climbing experience is required!
 During the fall, we climb at Ralph Stover State Park High Rocks, Schwangunks and other areas.
 (During the winter, we do climb indoors at the Adventure Center/Rock Gym in Doylestown, PA.
 An additional fee is required for indoor climbing.)

 Members of this club take part in noncompetitive outdoor activities, from canoeing to hiking -- students hit the towpath located next to the Delaware River (either the Pennsylvania or New Jersey side) and try to cover anywhere from 2 to 4.5 miles per day.
 All skill levels are welcome and encouraged to join us!